7 Things to Know Before Starting a Gluten-Free Diet

 If you do get glutened, don’t get despaired.
 It happens.
 Stay positive, drink plenty of water, get rest and start fresh.
 You will start feeling better!

-An excellent article is the gluten-free rules for beginners – the first month.
+An excellent article to read when you are starting out is the gluten-free rules for beginners – the first month.

 Now head over to our gluten-free recipes for inspiration.
 We have well over a thousand tried and tested gluten-free recipes.
 You will find something for everyone, even those who do not follow a gluten-free diet!

 Disclaimer: This article is not intended to provide medical advice, diagnosis or treatment.
 Views expressed here do not necessarily reflect those of only gluten-free recipes or its staff.